Duncan Pell

-Duncan Campbell Pell (January 18, 1807 – January 16, 1874) served as the lieutenant governor of Rhode Island, and Chairman of the State Senate in that state from 1865 to 1866.
+Duncan Campbell Pell (January 18, 1807 – January 16, 1874) served as the lieutenant governor of Rhode Island, and President of the State Senate in that state from 1865 to 1866.

 Early life

 Pell was born in New York City on January 18, 1807.
 He was the third of eleven children born to Mary (née Shipley) Pell and William Ferris Pell.
 His father was a New York merchant from 1808 to 1840, who founded the famous auction firm of Pell & Company, and his brother, Alfred Shipley Pell, was a co-founder of the Mutual Life Insurance Company of New York.

 Career

 Pell studied at the Litchfield Law School and was admitted to the bar in Albany in 1828. he entered into an auctioneering partnership with his father on January 23, 1831.
 He was also a commissioner with the Washington Marine Insurance Company.
 He was described as "the finest looking man of his day in Wall Street."
 In 1848, after approximately 17 years as a partner, Pell withdrew from D. C. & W. Pell & Co., likely a later iteration of W. F. Pell & Co.
 He was a member of the Saint Nicholas Society of the City of New York, having been elected on June 1, 1874, shortly before his death.

 Soon afterwards, he moved with to Newport, Rhode Island, where he would remain until his death.
 In 1865, he was elected with 10,815 votes (vs. 97 votes for Henry Butler of Warwick) to succeed Seth Padelford as the Lieutenant Governor of Rhode Island under Gov. James Y. Smith.

 The 1870 census lists him as a retired merchant, with a net worth of nearly $400,000 (nearly $8 million today).